openconfig/featureprofiles/feature/experimental/gribi/ate_tests/route_removal_during_failover_test/README.md

 *   Check for gRIBI coredumps in the DUT and validate that none are present post failover.

-    TODO: check for any coredumps.
+    TODO: check for any unexpected coredumps.

 *   Re-inject IPBlock1 in default VRF with NHGID: `1`.